 - At the end, your hands should be above your elbows

 3) Scapula Pull-Ups

 Scapula pull-ups are a must for rhomboid training.
-Not only will they train these muscles to be stronger, they will also train you how to engage your scapular muscles for proper placement.
+Not only will they train these muscles to be stronger, but they will also train you how to engage your scapular muscles for proper placement.
 This will help improve your performance in every other lift you do.
-Remember we mentioned that strong scapular placement is vital to to provide support for pulling and pushing movements.
+Remember we mentioned that strong scapular placement is vital to provide support for pulling and pushing movements.
 Scapula pull-ups will teach you that.

 - Pull up bar

 - Hold the bar with an overhand grip in your normal pull up position, a little wider than shoulder width apart

 - If the bar is not high enough to hang freely, lift your knees to maintain your body off the floor

 - Do not activate the scapula musculature.
 Allow your weight to sink

 - Now, activate your scapula muscle and retract your scapula down.
 This is a very small range of motion.